 The chemistry faculty has always viewed themselves as "professional chemists who teach" as evidenced by their vigorous research programs supported by external and internal grants.
 They also teach a variety of courses outside their core areas of expertise: Natural Science Courses for the non-science student, a freshman seminar program; Integrated Science Courses examining broader philosophical and societal aspects of science; and finally January Term courses that offer exciting opportunities for travel and/or expression of other interests in medicinal chemistry, art and chemistry, archaeology and chemistry, energy and chemistry, and the history/philosophy of chemistry.

-Going Green in Europe--An international travel JanTerm taught by Dr. Ryan Felix with Dr. Audrey Flemming from the Political Science Department.
-In this offering. students travel to Scotland, Denmark, and Germany to explore renewable energy technology and policies in Europe, and the governmental initiatives that support their research and use.
+Going Green in Europe-An international travel JanTerm taught by Dr. Ryan Felix with Dr. Audrey Flemming from the Political Science Department.
+Students travel to Scotland, Denmark, and Germany to explore renewable energy technology and policies in Europe, and the governmental initiatives that support their research and use.

-Prohibition Not Inhibition--An on-campus JanTerm course taught by Dr. James Hebda.
-This course explores the chemistry and biology that makes brewing possible through lab and non-lab based inquiry.
+Prohibition Not Inhibition-This on-campus JanTerm course taught by Dr. James Hebda explores the chemistry and biology that make brewing possible through lab and non-lab based inquiry.
 Homebrewing methods are contrasted to processes employed at different scale breweries.
 Diverse beer styles will be compared by experience and analysis of ingredients.
 The course includes two field trips to a local brewery and a local distillery.